zilverline/sequent/docs/index.md

 Next to the tutorials there is the [Reference Guide](/docs/concepts.html) to provide and in-depth explanation of the several concepts (like `AggregateRoot`, `Event`, `Command` etc) used in Sequent.

+## Upgrade Guide

+If you wish to upgrade your code and database to Sequent 8 from an older version please reasd the [Upgrade Guide](/docs/upgrade-guide.html).

 ## Further reading

 There is a lot more information available on CQRS and event sourcing: